 3. The chair of the applicant’s department should submit a brief letter of support, approving the proposal and acknowledging that the applicant’s home department can allow her or him to teach an Aperio seminar instead of his/her regular course.

-4. In the first year, only one Aperio project will be approved.
-Deadline: the last working day of October, 2016.
-After the first year, no more than two Aperio projects will be approved each academic year.
+4. No more than two Aperio projects will be approved each academic year.
 Ordinarily, the deadline is the last working day of October.
 If the Steering Committee does not receive two acceptable proposals in the fall, the Center will open a second round of submissions, with a deadline of the last working day of February.

 2. Each project must involve original research and scholarly work by students, which may include library or primary source research, writing and editing, annotation, translation, bibliographic work, indexing, and discussion and collaboration with other participants.